momentumglobal/newton/README.md

 ## Changelog

+### August 2026 — Duplicate role (T-6)

+**Stop retyping roles that repeat.** A "Duplicate" action next to Edit on the Roles page opens the Add Role form pre-filled from the source role — Project, Title, Hiring Manager, Talent Partner(s), Budget, Location, Priority, Backfill, Department and Notes all carried over.
+Stage resets to Backlog, Open Date resets to today, and Target Hire Date is cleared, so the copy starts its own pipeline clean.
+Saving creates a new role; the source role is untouched.

 ### August 2026 — Bulk weekly activity entry (T-2)

 **Log a whole week in one save.** A "Bulk log week" button on the Weekly Activity page opens a grid with one row per role the signed-in user can see, grouped by project, for a chosen week-ending Sunday.
 Rows already logged for that week are pre-filled from the existing records and update in place rather than creating duplicates; rows the user does not touch are never written at all.
 Each row saves against the Talent Partner assigned to that role — a role with no assigned TP is shown disabled rather than being attributed to whoever opened the grid.
 Saves run sequentially with every control locked for the duration, and a failure on one row leaves the others saved and the failed row editable and marked.
 The single-role "Log Activity" form is unchanged.

+### August 2026 — Command Bar (T-1)

+**⌘K / Ctrl+K, anywhere.** A fuzzy-searchable overlay opens over any of the four command-bar-enabled modules (Reporting, People, Sales, Command Centre) and lists every page you can reach across all of them — arrow keys, Enter and Escape drive it like any command palette, and picking a result outside your current module navigates you straight there.
+Typing also searches already-loaded Roles, Projects and People and deep-links to the matching record's edit form — nothing is fetched on keypress.
+Role results carry three inline actions — Log activity, Update stage, Add placement — so a Talent Partner can jump straight into the action they came for without opening the role first.

+### August 2026 — Inline stage update from the roles list (T-4)

+**Move a role forward without opening the form.** A stage dropdown on each row of the Roles table lets you change a role's stage directly from the list, for every stage except Hired and Cancelled — those two carry side effects and still require the full Edit form.
+Works in either direction, matching the existing full-form Stage field.

 ### August 2026 — Tests for the analytics layer (F-6d)